duncangeere/gridofpoints/README.md

 If you get an 'error: init' on load, then make sure you have a Grid plugged in.
 The script doesn't function without one.
 If you have a Grid plugged in and you're still seeing this error then post below with details of what Grid you're using and how it's connected to your Norns.

 ## Version history

+### v2.15

+Arc support!
+Plug in an arc and you can now control volume, release, filter cutoff and note probability with the arc wheels.
+If your arc has a button, press it to access a second set of parameters: clock mult, random pan, filter resonance, and jitter, otherwise hold K1 on Norns.
+I've tuned arc encoder sensitivity to my personal taste, but there's a parameter to tweak it if you want to.

+Long keypress time to save a root/scale combo is now 1 second, rather than 2 seconds.

+Jitter now maxes out at 30%, because it didn't make much audible difference above that.

 ### v2.1